adamsilver/fdpb/02-a-checkout-flow.md

 - When users fill in a small form, errors are caught and shown early and often.
 If there’s one thing to fix, it’s easy to fix, which reduces the chance of users giving up on the task.
 - If pages have little on them, they'll load quickly.
 Faster pages reduce the risk of users leaving and they build trust.
 - By submitting information frequently, we can save user's information in a more granular fashion.
 If a user drops out we can, for example, send them an email prompting them to complete their order.
 - Conversely, a long form increases the chance of a page time out or the computer freezing.
-This is what happens to Daniel, the lead character in “I, Daniel Blake”[^].
+This is what happens to Daniel, the lead character in “I, Daniel Blake”[^2].
 With declining health and having never used a computer, it freezes and he loses his data.
 In the end, he gives up.
 - It adds a sense of progression and increases momentum because the user is constantly moving forwards step by step.
 - It lets you design interfaces that captalise on maximal  screen space — interfaces that wouldn't work so well if part of a large form.
 We'll see an example of this in the next chapter, when we design a seat chooser.

 ## Flow And Order

-In “Forms That Work”[^], Caroline Jarett and Gerry Gaffney explain the importance of asking questions in a sensible order:
+In “Forms That Work”[^3], Caroline Jarett and Gerry Gaffney explain the importance of asking questions in a sensible order:

 > Asking for information at the wrong time can alienate a user.
 The same question put at the right moment can be entirely acceptable.